cert-manager/website/content/en/docs/usage/_index.md

 ## Issuing Certificates with cert-manager

-Once [`Issuers`](../configuration/) have been configured, certificates are able to begin to be requested from cert-manager that can be signed by these issuers.
+Once [`Issuers`](../configuration/) have been configured, certificates are able to be requested and signed by those `Issuers`.
 Shown below is a list of use cases and methods for requesting certificates through cert-manager:

-- [Certificates Resources](./certificate/): The simplest and most common method for requesting singed certificates.
+- [Certificate Resources](./certificate/): The simplest and most common method for requesting singed certificates.
 - [Securing Ingress Resources](./ingress/): A method to secure ingress resources in your cluster.